 I love baked oatmeal, and I especially love that I can put it together the night before, then just pop it in the oven in the morning.
 My oven has a delayed cook feature that I use to get the oven preheated before I’m out of bed.
 I set it to bake at the desired temperature about 10 minutes before I get up.
 Then it’s ready for me to pop in the casserole dish as soon as I’m up.

-Note on oats: Mainstream oats are heavily contaminated with wheat and not considered gluten free.
-There are several brands of gluten-free oats that can be purchased.
+Note on oats: Mainstream oats are heavily contaminated with gluten and not considered gluten free.
+There are several brands of that can be purchased.
 Unfortunately, they are expensive, but Amazon offers some of the best deals.
-Some people react to Bob’s Red Mill products, and I prefer to use Cream Hill Estates brand which are GFCO certified.
+The manufacturers of the safest oats follow a purity protocol, such as GF Harvest.
 Also, please keep in mind that a small percentage of people with celiac disease do not tolerate oats.

 - 3 cups gluten-free oats

 - 1/4 teaspoon cinnamon (1 1/2 tsp. if using apple sauce)

 - 1/2 teaspoon salt

 - 1/2 cup apple butter (or apple sauce)

 - 1/3 cup agave nectar (or honey or maple syrup)

 - 3/4 cup almond milk (milk, or other milk sub.)